kataras/iris/sessions/README.md

 > This package is converted to work with Iris but it was originaly created by Gorila team, the original package is gorilla/sessions

+The package was fully ported to work with fasthttp, by @kataras.

 The key features are: